mwaterfall/MWPhotoBrowser/README.md

 ### Actions

 By default, if the action button is visible then the image (and caption if it exists) are sent to a UIActivityViewController.
-On iOS 5, a custom action sheet appears allowing them to copy or email the photo.

 You can provide a custom action by implementing the following delegate method: